mantidproject/documents/Design/VATES/VSI_Issues_for_R3.5.md

 Owner:
 When we change the size of the VSI the rendered view does not update.
 A similar effect happens when we use the PeaksTable in the Splatterplot mode.
 The issue is caused by applying the old state xml file when switching views.

-##### Slice position
+##### Unticking of AutoScale
-Owner:
+Owner: Federico(possibly)
-It was discussed that we should have an input field to define the slice position for the ThreeSliceView.
+The AutoScale option seems to unselect itself whenever you load data into the VSI.
+Related to saving the view state.

 ##### ~~Zero Memory copies~~
 Owner: Steven Hahn